Visa Application procedure to enter Algeria

 -

-The visa fees are paid in cash and are fixed as per passports citizenships, the period granted, and the number of entries.
+The visa fees are paid in cash (euros) and are fixed as per passports citizenships, the period granted, and the number of entries.
+Visa fees are non-refundable if the application is denied.

 -